ortus-boxlang/boxlang-quick-installer/BVM-README.md

 # See what's installed
 bvm list
+# or use the short alias
+bvm ls

 # Check what versions are available
 bvm list-remote
+# or use the short alias
+bvm ls-remote

 # Run BoxLang REPL
 bvm exec